Royal Bank International Research Seminar 2023

-The fifteenth meeting of the Royal Bank International Research Seminar will take place at the John Molson School of Business in Montreal, on September 23-25, 2021.
-This seminar is sponsored by the Journal of Business Research.
-The main topic of this seminar is to explore the role of culture for the wired consumers.
-The main objective of the seminar is to bring together international researchers from different disciplines interested in advancing knowledge on the role of culture in a rapidly changing digital world.
+The sixteenth meeting of the Royal Bank International Research Seminar will take place at the John Molson School of Business in Montreal, on September 14-16, 2023.
+The main topic of this seminar is to explore the role of culture in morphing the real world into the virtual world.
+The main objective of the seminar is to bring together international researchers from different disciplines interested in advancing knowledge on the role of culture in a rapidly changing digital landscape.
 In recent developments, the digital transformation continues to accelerate; technology affects interpersonal relationships more than ever before requiring researchers to reconsider established paradigms in relation to current and future information technologies.
 Marketers must now deal with the influence of new information technologies on the increasingly wired consumers and rapidly developing market configurations.

 Papers are sought in the following areas of culture, new information technologies, and new consumption patterns (the list is not exhaustive):

-- Advancing/Building the theory regarding consumption and adoption of new information technologies, e.g., IoT, RFID, and AI.
+- Advancing/Building the theory regarding consumption and adoption of new information technologies, e.g., IoT, metaverse, Artificial Intelligence, and blockchain.

-- Acculturation and ethnic identity influences on marketing strategies for the new interconnected consumers.
+- Acculturation and ethnic identity influences on marketing strategies for the wired consumers.

-- Understanding the use of mobile technology in changing shopping and consumption patterns.
+- Understanding the use of mobile technology and wearables in changing shopping and consumption patterns.

-- Influences of new information technologies on families and reference groups across cultures.
+- Influences of robotics on families and reference groups across cultures.

 - Influence of new technologies on materialism, values, and cultural tendencies across cultures.